FlowFuse/website/operations/accounts.md

 These are the principles of how we setup and use accounts on the FlowForge.cloud platform.

-Shared accounts should be avoided wherever possible, particularly on our own systems as this removes the ability to track which indivual made a change.
+Shared accounts should be avoided wherever possible, particularly on our own systems as this removes the ability to track which individual made a change.

 ## User Accounts